Harvard Law School Association

 - HLSA Club and SIG fundraising policy.

 Any request for direct funding that uses or refers to Harvard, Harvard Law School, Harvard Law School Association or HLSA must be pre-approved by HLS, as has been the policy and practice of the HLSA.
+Passive donations received by HLSA Clubs or SIGs (by a member supporting the Club or SIG), need not be pre-approved.

 This advance collaboration with HLSA Clubs and SIGs is important in order to coordinate all HLS fundraising and sponsorship efforts at all levels regardless of tax status.
 This centralized coordination helps maintain sponsor relationships and overview of all HLS and HLSA fundraising efforts.